FirmwGuy/CEP/docs/LAYER-BOOTSTRAP-POLICY.md

-# Layer Bootstrap Policy
+# Bootstrap Policy for Upper Layers

 ## Introduction
-Each CEP layer must be able to stand up, run, and shut down without depending on higher layers.
-This separation keeps the bootstrap choreography deterministic, reduces circular test fixtures, and makes it simpler to reason about which subsystems need to be present when you troubleshoot a failing heartbeat.
+CEP’s kernel (Layer 0) must start, run, and shut down without assuming any higher-layer packs are present.
+This policy explains how optional packs should compose with the kernel so bootstrap sequences stay deterministic and tests remain modular.

 ## Technical Details
-- **Layer 0 (Kernel)**
+- **Kernel-first mindset**
-  - Bootstraps only itself (`cep_l0_bootstrap`, `cep_cell_system_ensure`, heartbeat primitives).
+  - The kernel only guarantees `cep_l0_bootstrap`, heartbeat primitives, the mailroom, and shared services (namepool, journal, storage).
+All other components are optional.
-  - Tests may stub or mock higher-layer behaviour, but must never load L1/L2 helpers.
+  - Kernel code and tests must succeed with zero upper-layer state; stubbing or mocking those packs is fine, but never require them for basic coverage.

-  - Any new L0 API or utility must run under the assumption that no mailroom, coherence, or flow state exists yet.
+- **Designing an upper-layer pack**
-- **Layer 1 (Coherence)**
+  - Treat the pack as a plugin that calls into public L0 APIs.
+Its bootstrap should probe for prerequisites (for example, mailroom readiness) and bail out cleanly if unavailable.
-  - Builds on L0 primitives, mailroom routing, and namepool services that L0 exposes.
+  - Registration should be idempotent.
+Repeated calls must verify existing descriptors or state rather than mutating blindly.
-  - `cep_l1_coherence_bootstrap` must succeed without registering L2 descriptors.
+  - Readiness signals belong to the pack itself (e.g., `/CEP:sig_sys/ready/CEP:coherence`).
+Emit them only after the pack has prepared its storage and registered enzymes.

-  - Unit tests should initialise the kernel + mailroom directly, enqueue intents, and verify ledgers without starting the flow VM.
+- **Testing packs**
-- **Layer 2 (Flows & Rendezvous)**
+  - Provide explicit helpers (e.g., `bool mypack_bootstrap(void)`) so tests can opt-in.
-  - May rely on L0 + L1 having finished their bootstrap, but must not require higher experimental layers.
+  - Keep pack-specific fixtures in dedicated suites or feature-gated blocks.
+Kernel CI should run with packs disabled unless a suite explicitly enables them.
-  - Flow/Rendezvous tests should explicitly call the L1 bootstrap helpers they depend on; do not add hidden couplings back into the kernel.
+  - When packs depend on one another, document the ordering and require callers to perform each bootstrap in sequence.

-- **Cross-layer tests**
+- **Shutdown discipline**
-  - Integration suites can opt-in to multiple layers, but they must do so explicitly (for example through a feature flag such as `CEP_ENABLE_L2_TESTS`).
+  - Offer a `*_shutdown()` routine that releases pack-local resources and marks its lifecycle scope as `teardown`.
-  - Default CI runs should keep higher layers disabled unless a test proves their readiness signal can complete without affecting lower-layer determinism.
+  - Kernel shutdown (`cep_heartbeat_emit_shutdown`) should succeed whether or not a pack ran; missing teardown hooks must not crash the heartbeat.

 ## Q&A
-- **Q: Can a layer pre-load data from a higher layer for convenience?**
+- **Can a pack preload kernel state for convenience?**
-  A: No. Import any state you need via the layer’s public bootstrap or ingest helpers so the dependency direction stays L0 → L1 → L2.
+  No. Import data through the pack’s public bootstrap or ingest helpers so dependency direction stays “kernel → pack”, never the reverse.

-- **Q: How do I test optional packs that sit on top of L2?**
+- **How do I detect whether a pack is available?**
-  A: Create a dedicated test harness that turns those packs on after L2 initialises.
-Do not add those hooks to the default L0/L1 test paths.
+  Expose a feature flag or capability bit (for example, `cep_features_has("coherence")`) rather than probing for internal structures.

-- **Q: What about feature detection during bootstrap?**
+- **What about experimental packs under active development?**
-  A: Probe lower layers only.
-If a feature requires a higher layer, gate it behind an explicit config knob and document that dependency in the feature’s README.
+  Keep them disabled by default.
+Document setup steps in the pack’s README and add feature gates so production kernels run unchanged while experimentation continues.